-- Ohno et al. (2005) discussed the location and chemical forms of water-soluble impurities in ice cores.
-Initially entrapped in-between the snow grains that will evolve into firn and then ice under increasing metamorphism, these impurities could therefore be found either within the ice crystals themselves, or within the unfrozen liquid that separates the grain boundaries as a result of "premelting" (Rempel et al., 2001, - 25 2002; Wettlaufer, 1999), be it veins, nodes or triple junctions.
+Ohno et al. (2005) discussed the location and chemical forms of water-soluble salts in ice cores.
+Initially entrapped inbetween the snow grains that will evolve into firn and then ice under increasing metamorphism, these impurities could therefore be found either within the ice crystals themselves, or within the unfrozen liquid that separates the grain boundaries as a result of "premelting" (Rempel et al., 2001, 2002; Wettlaufer, 1999), be it veins, nodes or triple junctions.
 A common view amongst glaciologists is that because those impurities produce strain-energy within ice grains and because trace acids must exist as acid solutions given their very low eutectic point, they will progressively be forced into grain boundaries as grain growth and recrystallization occur (Glen et al., 1977; Rempel, 2003; Rempel et al., 2001, 2002; Wettlaufer, 1999).
-Although most of the sulfur atoms present as sulfuric acid in Antarctic ice samples were observed at triple junctions of grain boundaries in the early days of scanning electron measurements in ice (Mulvaney et al., 1988), there has been growing evidence that sulfur compounds also exist as sulfate trapped as inclusions within grains fraction values between 30 and 60 % were found for Na+, Ca2+ and Mg2+ in discrete samples spanning the 5.6 to 87.8 ky BP interval.

-(e.g. Baker and Cullen, 2003).
-Ohno et al. (2005), using micro-Raman spectroscopy, underline that at shallow depth (185 m) in the Dome Fuji ice core, the fraction of $SO_4^{2^-}$ existing as salts within the micro-inclusions exceeded 50 % of the total $SO_4^{2^-}$ .
-Similar fraction values between 20 and 60% were found for Na+ $Oa^{2^+}$ and $Ma^{2^+}$ in discrete
+Although most of the sulfur atoms appear as sulfuric acid in Antarctic ice (samples were observed at triple junctions of grain boundaries in the early days of scanning electron measurements in ice (Mulvaney et al., 1988)), there has been growing evidence that sulfur compounds also exist as sulfate trapped as inclusions within grains (e.g. Baker and Cullen, 2003).
+Ohno et al. (2005), using micro-Raman spectroscopy, underline that at shallow depth (185 m) in the Dome Fuji ice core, the fraction of SO_4^{2-} existing as salts within the micro-inclusions exceeded 50 % of the total SO_4^{2-} .
+Similar fraction values between 30 and 60 % were found for Na+, Ca2+ and Mg2+ in discrete samples spanning the 5.6 to 87.8 ky BP interval.